 Emphasis on student success is a hallmark of the institution.
 The Queensborough Academies provide an organizational structure that promotes and supports student retention and completion rates, with the overall goal of higher graduation rates.
 Through the leadership of Academic Affairs and Student Affairs, and with the support of the other divisions, the Academies provide novel onboarding support for students, extensive advisement and tutorial assistance, and a wide array of academic, personal, and financial services to support student success.
 Guided by data and student feedback, the college leadership continues to refine the practices of the Academies, and the faculty adopters of HIPs continue to expand and improve these practices.
-Since the inception of the Queensborough Academies in 2013, three-year graduation rates have increased from 18.5% to 22.6% (2017-18 Fact Book, p.
+Since the inception of the Queensborough Academies in 2013, three-year graduation rates have increased from 18.5% for the Fall 2010 freshmen cohort to 22.6% for the Fall 2014 freshmen cohort (2017-18 Fact Book, p.
 32).